 Program of Study

-Organic Chemistry CHM 303 and 304/304B, or ISC 335.
+CHM 301 and 304, or CHM 337.
 Courses taken at other institutions can be used toward fulfillment of the chemistry requirements with prior approval from the Department of Chemistry.
-The organic chemistry requirement must be completed before the beginning of the junior year.
+The organic chemistry requirement must be completed before the beginning of junior year.

-Physics Physics 108 (strongly recommended), or PHY 103 & 104, or PHY 101 & 102.
+Physics 108 (strongly recommended), or PHY 103 and 104, or PHY 101 and 102.
 PHY 108 is a one-semester, biologically oriented alternative to the traditional full-year sequences.
-Pre-medical students needing two semesters of physics can combine PHY 101 or 103 with PHY 108.
+Premedical students who need two semesters of physics can combine PHY 101 or 103 with PHY 108.
 Neither AP credit nor courses taken at other institutions can be used toward the fulfillment of the physics requirement.

-Other departmentals.
 All students must take a total of at least eight departmentals.
-In addition to the four departmental core courses, students must take at least one 300, 400, or 500-level course with MOL as the primary listing.
-The remaining three departmentals can be chosen from among all 300-or-higher-level MOL, MOL-crosslisted, or other approved courses (see list on department website).
-Note that CHM 303, CHM 304/304B, and ISC 335 qualify as departmentals.
+In addition to the four departmental core courses, students must take at least one 300-, 400-, or 500-level course with MOL as the primary listing.
+The remaining three departmentals can be chosen from among all 300-or-higher-level MOL, MOL-cross-listed, or other approved courses (see list on department website).
+Note that CHM 301, CHM 304, and CHM 337 qualify as departmentals.
 Only courses taken at Princeton count as departmentals; there are no exceptions to this rule.

-Junior Independent Work.
-In the fall semester of the junior year students participate in tutorials in which they read papers from the original literature and prepare two short papers on assigned topics.
-In the spring semester, students carry out independent work with a faculty adviser with whom they will eventually do their senior thesis research, culminating in a paper in the form of a grant proposal.
+In the fall semester of junior year, students participate in small group tutorials led by postdocs in which they read papers from the original literature and prepare two short papers on assigned topics.
+In the spring semester, students carry out independent work with a faculty adviser with whom they will eventually do their senior thesis research, culminating in a junior paper in the form of a grant proposal.